 My Instructor, without knowing it also got me thinking about God too – the caution he gave me really struck my spirit.

 I found myself so very busy in 2013.
 I always had something to do; vast # of meetings to attend, numerous things to think about & process; studying for school, work, church, managing a website and doing my part at home.

 Though it was a very productive year, towards the end I felt as if I was burning out and just wanted to get away.

 I learnt the hard way the importance of a�?slowing down and taking my time.a�� I learnt the importance of protecting my space and having quiet time alone and with God to reflect and reboot.
 I learnt the importance of prioritizing.

 God really was not in interested in how fast I was going.
 He instead wanted to know that I was hearing his instructions and following what he said.
 He wanted to know that I wasna��t so busy that I could not find time in the early mornings or late at nights to slow down and speak with him.
 It was a hard lesson to learn.

 We truly put ourselves in danger sometimes.
-We get so busy in the fast lane (pursuing the dreams, trying to meet deadlines, getting caught up with the routine of work and even church) that we forget to take time; to go slow, to watch out for the stop sign, to listen when we need to turn, to properly observe those who might be coming too close to us to put us in danger, to hear when we ought to reverse or take another route.
+We get so busy in the fast lane (pursuing the dreams, trying to meet deadlines, buy in manchester uk viagra generic. getting caught up with the routine of work and even church) that we forget to take time; to go slow, to watch out for the stop sign, to listen when we need to turn, to properly observe those who might be coming too close to us to put us in danger, to hear when we ought to reverse or take another route.